dsh2dsh/miniflux/README.md

   it as comments URL of this entry.
 As a shortcut, if the template begins with `/` it directly appends to entry URL, like in previous example.

+  The template can use function `replace` like:

+  `{{ replace .URL "/clanek/" "/diskuze/" }}`

+  which returns entry URL, where first substring `/clanek/` replaced by `/diskuze/`.

+  Also `.CommentsURL` can be used instead of `.URL`, which'll return original comments URL modified by the template.

 * Click on comments URL mark this entry as read.

   If mark entries as read when viewed enabled in user settings.